sararob/ml-talk-demos/README.md

+*This is not an official Google product*

 # ML API next talk demos

-These are all of the demos from my Next talk on the ML APIs.
+These are all of the demos from my Google Next talk on the ML APIs.